 Conclusion

 Previous studies investigating the CRE with metacognitive judgments have often focused on changes in JOL accuracy or retrospective confidence ratings.
 In the present study, we expand upon previous work by exploring whether participants’ JOLs are sensitive to this memory pattern.
-In doing so, we test the social categorization account of the CRE, as this account proposes that the CRE occurs due to same-race faces being more easily encoded versus other-race faces.
-As such, we replicated the general CRE pattern on recognition memory in two experiments using a sample of Black and Caucasian participants while also showing that JOLs are sensitive to this effect.
-However, although both groups showed greater recognition for same versus other-race targets, only Black participants’ JOLs were sensitive to this effect.
-Importantly, the magnitude of the CRE on JOLs was greater for high versus low typicality targets (Experiment 2), providing further evidence that same-race targets are easier to encode and that racial typicality moderates this effect.
+Across experiments, we replicated the general CRE pattern on recognition memory in using samples of Black and Caucasian participants.
+Additionally, we replicated previous findings showing that although mean JOLs are sensitive to the CRE, this effect does not extend to relative JOL accuracy.
+However, although the CRE was observed on recognition memory for both Black and Caucasian participants, only Black participants’ JOLs were sensitive to this effect.
+Importantly, the magnitude of the CRE on JOLs was greater for high versus low typicality targets (Experiment 2), suggesting that same-race targets may be easier to encode and providing additional evidence that racial typicality moderates this the CRE on JOLs.
 Finally, responses to a series of racial attitude questionnaires suggested that Caucasian participants’ motivations to appear non-prejudiced may partially explain the lack of CRE pattern on their JOLs.
-Taken together, the present study provides additional evidence that social categorization processes contribute to the CRE, though due to the complex interplay between social categorization and racial attitudes, more research is needed to fully explore this topic.
+Taken together, our findings suggest that the CRE on JOLs reflects a complex interplay between encoding fluency, beliefs about memory, and racial attitudes.
+Ultimately, more research is needed to fully explore this topic.

 Declarations